 I completed my PhD in the Division of Nursing and Midwifery in 2019.
 My thesis was an interpretative phenomenological analysis of the sexual health and well-being experiences of baby boomer women living with Type 2 diabetes.

-Since 2019, I have worked as a Research Associate in the Health Sciences School.
 I currently lead and contribute to research undertaken at the Mesothelioma UK Research Centre and the NIHR School for Public Health Research.

 - Research interests

 Methodologically, my experience is in qualitative research.
 I have expertise in phenomenology, thematic analysis and framework analysis.